ajppp/cz2006-grocery-app/README.md

 ## TODO
 - [x] add Settings class and layout
-- [ ] add alert dialogs for all of the buttons in Settings
+- [x] add alert dialogs for all of the buttons in Settings
 - [ ] use Snackbar to display messages to the user (Inventory, Shopping List etc.)
 - [x] add a menuInflater to Inventory to add items
-- [ ] figure out how to use DatePickerDialog.OnSetDateListener
+- [x] figure out how to use DatePickerDialog.OnSetDateListener
+- [x] used new activity to add items
-- [ ] add AlertDialog to add and delete items?
+- [ ] use AlertDialog to delete items?
 - [ ] use AlertDialog to change number of inventory items?
 - [ ] add sign-up
-- [ ] Implement the classes and the logic
-- [ ] implement SQLite for storing food date
+- [ ] implement SQLite for storing local user data
 - [ ] firebase for storing user data?
 - [ ] implement recipe retrieval
 - [x] Shared Preferences to save data across activities and app usage